 "You need not thank me, Syreene."
 He flustered, almost choking on his words after he recognized his slip up.
 Quickly redeeming himself, he offered his hand in greeting, "I'm Father Narus Benoventeg.
 It's a pleasure meeting you."

 "Father… Narus?"
 Puzzled, she focused on him.
 Earlier she had noticed the blade he carried on his back, the priestly garments, but the two features were so far off that she didn't challenge her assumptions.
-She leaned into him, her interest peaked, "From Dovve District?
+She leaned into him, her interest peaked.
+"From Dovve District?
 The clergyman with whom my brother had an appointment with?"
-She took his hand, "A paladin!
+She took his hand with a smile.
+"A paladin!
 How fortunate!"

 "Heh, more or less.
 I carry many titles."

-She looked up to him with his hand on her shoulder, "Don't burden yourself with guilt.
+She looked up to him with his hand on her shoulder.
+"Don't burden yourself with guilt.
 Just be grateful he had a guardian angel watching his back tonight."

 "I'm a little surprised actually.
 Cabil never brings anyone home for dinner.
 I'm glad you were there with him.
 Cabil usually carries his own around these streets; I rarely see him come back home this beaten up."

 "I'm going to toss these in the wash.
 Hurry back and join me for dinner, okay?"
 When they parted ways, she took the towels and Cabil's top into the washer and started a cycle.
-In her brother's room, she rummaged through his dresser and pulled out a fresh set of clothes for her guest—a long-sleeved black V neck shirt and grey fleece pants.
+Now in her brother's room, she rummaged through his dresser and pulled out a fresh set of clothes for her guest—a long-sleeved black V neck shirt and grey fleece pants.
 As the long legs dangled over her arm, a set of buds dropped to the floor.
 She scoffed, another one of his secret hiding places exposed.
 Syreene tossed them out of the window before making her way down the hall.

 'Holy crab cakes, he's…'

-He jumped, "No!
+Narus jumped, "No!
 I would never—"